Chapter 11 Bankruptcy

 - Sale of the entire company to other parties

 Most Plans of Reorganization provide for the repayment of unsecured debts at less than full payment over the next several years.
 In addition, most Chapter 11 Plans of Reorganization provide guidance and mechanisms to get the company to its restructuring.
 This might include things such as budgets and financial assistance from professionals.
 Just like in Chapter 13 Bankruptcy, the Plan of Reorganization has certain requirements that must be met as stated in the Bankruptcy Code, although the requirements are somewhat less restrictive than Chapter 13.

 Once the Plan of Reorganization is filed with the Court, each creditor receives a copy of it.
 Ultimately creditors will get to vote on whether they want to implement the plan or not.
 Assuming the plan has the requisite number of votes and complies with the applicable provisions, the Court will enter an Order of Confirming the Plan, which effectively approves the plan for use.
 From there, the plan is treated as a contract between the debtor and creditors.
 After a few wrap-up items, the bankruptcy case is closed, the debtor is allowed to continue to resume business operations under the new plan.
 A Chapter 11 case may last anywhere from a few months to a few years, followed by the implementation of the Plan of Reorganization over the next several years.

 Why File Under Chapter 11?

 Chapter 11 bankruptcy is more cumbersome endeavor than the other two common bankruptcy types, those being Chapter 7 and 13.
 Typically Chapter 11 is filed when the individual or company wishes to reorganize and isn’t able to file another type of bankruptcy.
-For example, if an individual has too much debt they may be forced to file a Chapter 11 instead of a Chapter 13.
+Luckily, individuals who file Chapter 11, are allowed to utilize bankruptcy exemptions in order to retain assets and property through the proceedings.
+Businesses are not allowed to utilize bankruptcy exemptions when filing bankruptcy.
+If an individual has too much debt they may be forced to file a Chapter 11 instead of a Chapter 13.
 Additionally, since Chapter 13 is only available for individuals, a company that wants to reorganize must choose Chapter 11.

 Taking the First Steps